Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Case Studies

 \subsection{Unmanned Aerial Vehicles}

-Finally, we consider a quadrotor with nonlinear model from \cite{bouabdallah2007full} which has twelve states $ ^T$; $x$, $y$ and $z$ represent the quadrotor position along the $X$, $Y$ and $Z$ axis, respectively, while $\dot{x}$, $\dot{y}$ and $\dot{z}$ are their velocity. $\psi$, $\theta$ and $\phi$ are yaw, pitch and roll angles respectively and $\dot{\psi}$, $\dot{\theta}$ and $\dot{\phi}$ represent their corresponding angular velocity.
-The system is sampled using Euler method with $T_s=.05s$.
-It is assumed that the states $ ^T$ are measured and are affected by zero-mean Gaussian noise with the covariance matrix~$R=.05 I$.
-The system noise is also zero mean Gaussian with the covariance matrix $Q=.001 I$.

-Similar to the ADV case study, we consider two different tasks.
-First, we consider altitude control \cite{bouabdallah2007full}, where the drone should reach a predefined height ($20 m$) and stay there (i.e., stay at coordinates $X=0$, $Y=0$ and $Z=20$ if the initial point is denoted as $(0,0,0)$).
-For the second task we consider the trajectory tracking problem where the goal is to keep the drone in $X=0$, $Y=0$ position, while tracking the height $Z(t)=.2t$, for $t\geq 0$.
-UAV control for these two tasks is based on a standard feedback-based controller.
+Finally, we considered a quadrotor with complex highly nonlinear model from~\cite{bouabdallah2007full} that has 12 states $ ^T$; $x$, $y$ and $z$ represent the quadrotor position along the $X$, $Y$ and $Z$ axis, respectively, while $\dot{x}$, $\dot{y}$ and $\dot{z}$ are their velocity. $\psi$, $\theta$ and $\phi$ are yaw, pitch and roll angles respectively, and $\dot{\psi}$, $\dot{\theta}$ and $\dot{\phi}$ represent their corresponding angular velocity.
+The system was discretized using Euler method with $T_s=.01s$.
+The states $ ^T$ were measured and were affected by zero-mean Gaussian noise with the covariance matrix~$R=.01 I$.
+We assumed standard disturbance on the input modeled by system noise with zero mean Gaussian with the covariance matrix $Q=.001 I$.
+We also set $\eta$ such that we obtained $\epsilon=.01$.
+We considered the position control task~\cite{bouabdallah2007full}, where the drone should reach a predefined height ($10 m$) and stay there -- i.e., stay at coordinates $X=0$, $Y=0$ and $Z=10$ if the initial point was denoted as $(0,0,0)$.
+UAV control for this task was based on a standard feedback-based controller.